TommyBlanchard/StanNeuronModelling/README.md

 Code used specifically for the Hayden Lab data sets is in HaydenDataScripts.

 Expect updates to this repo to make it more user-friendly as the paper makes its way through the publication process

+A guide on creating and evaluating a Bayesian model using Stan is available [here](https://my.vanderbilt.edu/jeffannis/files/2016/06/AnnisMillerPalmeri2016.pdf)